Won: The Coastal Commission settled; the Seiders can post signs on their private property.

 Situated next to a public beach, the Seiders’ property includes an easement for beachgoers that covers a section of the beachfront from the water up to their private land.

-Dennis took down the sign, but without it, people assume all the land behind his house is entirely public.
-A growing number of people now walk across and even hang out on the Seiders’ private property, often disputing that their beach is private.
-The problem has become worse, as many public beaches are closed due to the COVID-19 pandemic.
+Dennis took down the sign, but without it, people assumed all the land behind his house was entirely public.
+A growing number of people walked across and even hung out on the Seiders’ private property, often disputing that their beach is private.

 When Dennis asked the city about getting a permit for another sign, he was told Malibu’s Local Implementation Plan, foisted on the city by the CCC, prohibits any signs that identify the boundary between public property and private property.

-The Seiders not only want to facilitate beach access but also want a sign to protect their private property and direct beachgoers to the nearby public beach.
-Represented by PLF free of charge, Dennis and Leah are fighting back with a federal lawsuit to restore their private property rights, including the right to use a true and accurate sign to exclude trespassers.
+Represented by PLF free of charge, Dennis and Leah fought back with a federal lawsuit to restore their private property rights, including the right to use a true and accurate sign to exclude trespassers.

 What’s At Stake?